rails/rails/guides/source/asset_pipeline.md

 It contains _directives_ - instructions that tell Sprockets which files to require in order to build a single CSS or JavaScript file.

 This is meant to include the contents of all files found in the `./app/assets/images` directory or any subdirectories as well as any file recognized as JS directly at `./app/javascript` or `./vendor/javascript`.

 It will load any CSS from the `./app/assets/stylesheets` directory (not including subdirectories).
 Assuming that you have `application.css` and `marketing.css` files in the `./app/assets/stylesheets` folder it will allow you to load those stylesheets with `<%= stylesheet_link_tag "application" %>` or `<%= stylesheet_link_tag "marketing" %>` from your views.

 You might notice that our JavaScript files aren't loaded from the `assets` directory by default, it's because `./app/javascript` is the default entry point for `importmap-rails` gem and the `vendor` folder is the place where downloaded JS packages would be stored.

 In the `manifest.js` you could also specify the `link` directive to load a specific file instead of the whole directory. `link` directive requires providing explicit file extension.

-Sprockets load the files specified, processes them if necessary, concatenates them into one single file, and then compresses them (based on the value of `config.assets.css_compressor` or `config.assets.js_compressor`).
+Sprockets loads the files specified, processes them if necessary, concatenates them into one single file, and then compresses them (based on the value of `config.assets.css_compressor` or `config.assets.js_compressor`).
 Compression reduces file size, enabling the browser to download the files faster.